 What Causes An Oxygen Sensor to Fail?

 There are quite a few reasons that an oxygen sensor may fail.
 Like all parts of a car, they undergo wear and tear.
-Looking at the image, we can see what does a bad o2 sensor look like.
+Looking at the image, we can see what does a bad O2 sensor looks like.

-One of the most common causes of a failing O2 sensor is build up that reduces the efficiency of the sensor.
+One of the most common causes of a failing O2 sensor is the build-up that reduces the efficiency of the sensor.
 Heat also plays a huge role.
-Steam and heat can take their toll on these sensors, causing them to make reading mistakes, which lead to problems with the fuel mixture.
+Steam and heat can take their toll on these sensors, causing them to make reading mistakes, which leads to problems with the fuel mixture.

 Bad O2 Sensor Symptoms